-Pruning is not about containing a shrub or tree.
-Its purpose is to enable the plant to become more beautiful and contribute more to the garden than if left to its own devices.
-Pruning is done to promote bigger harvests, get newly-planted trees and shrubs off to a good start, thin crowded stems, train cordons, fans and espaliers, encourage flowering, shape plants, remove diseased wood and promote vigour.
+Pruning is done for a variety of reasons - to promote bigger harvests, get newly-planted trees and shrubs off to a good start, thin crowded stems, train cordons, fans and espaliers, encourage flowering, shape plants, remove diseased wood and promote vigour.

-For details on how to prune, see our practical project How to winter-prune trees and shrubs.
+For details on how to prune, see our practical project on how to winter-prune trees and shrubs.